 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Previous studies investigating the usefulness of the pulse index continuous cardiac output (PiCCO) system have mainly focused on patients with septic shock, acute respiratory distress syndrome and necrotizing pancreatitis.
-There are few reported studies conducted in the elderly patients with acute myocardial infarction (AMI) complicated by cardiogenic shock (CS).
-Therefore, the aim of the present randomized controlled trial was to assess whether the application of PiCCO could improve clinical outcomes for the elderly patients with AMI complicated by CS.
+There are few reported studies conducted in elderly patients with acute myocardial infarction (AMI) complicated by cardiogenic shock (CS).
+Therefore, the aim of the present randomized controlled trial was to assess whether the application of PiCCO could improve clinical outcomes for elderly patients with AMI complicated by CS.

-Zhang YB, Zhang ZZ, Li JX, Wang YH, Zhang WL, Tian XL, Han YF, Yang M, Liu Y. Application of pulse index continuous cardiac output system in elderly patients with acute myocardial infarction complicated by cardiogenic shock: A prospective randomized study.
+Zhang YB, Zhang ZZ, Li JX, Wang YH, Zhang WL, Tian XL, Han YF, Yang M, Liu Y. Application of pulse index continuous cardiac output system in elderly patients with acute myocardial infarction complicated by cardiogenic shock: a prospective randomized study.
 World J Clin Cases 2019; In press

 INTRODUCTION

-Acute myocardial infarction (AMI) is a leading cause of hospitalizations as well as mortality worldwide.
-The incidence of AMI increases progressively with age and a larger proportion of patients presenting with AMI in future is predicted to be older than 65 years.
-Classic symptoms of AMI include chest pain but, in the elderly, atypical presentations without chest pain are more common; this may lead to missed or delayed diagnosis of the condition[1].
-Cardiogenic shock (CS) is a primary complication following AMI and is the main cause of early death[2].
-Therefore, AMI complicated by CS remains one of the most serious and challenging conditions to manage, with mortality rates approaching 50%-80% according to data from the SHOCK registry[3,4].
-Additionally, elderly patients, with a variety of disorders and multiple organ dysfunction, have significantly higher mortality risks[5,6].
+Acute myocardial infarction (AMI) is a leading cause of hospitalizations and mortality worldwide.
+The incidence of AMI increases progressively with age, and a larger proportion of patients presenting with AMI in the future is predicted to be older than 65 years.
+Classic symptoms of AMI include chest pain but, in the elderly, atypical presentations without chest pain are more common; this may lead to missed or delayed diagnosis[1].
+Cardiogenic shock (CS) is a primary complication following AMI, and is the main cause of early death[2].
+Therefore, AMI complicated by CS remains one of the most serious and challenging conditions to manage, with mortality rates approaching 50-80% according to data from the SHOCK registry[3,4].
+Additionally, elderly patients, with a variety of disorders and multiple organ dysfunction have significantly higher mortality risks[5,6].
 When it occurs, CS is an emergency requiring rapid diagnosis and effective clinical management.
 Hemodynamic monitoring and the associated fluid therapy are of critical importance in the management of these conditions.
 Prognosis of CS depends on the degree of hemodynamic abnormalities.
-In critical care settings, the management and optimization of fluid status remains a considerable challenge because inadequate circulatory volume can lead to insufficient tissue perfusion and oxygen delivery, whereas fluid overload can cause heart failure and pulmonary edema Thus, inadequate fluid balance can increase the mortality associated with these conditions.
-For this reason, a monitoring method capable of reflecting the real status of the entire circulatory system is paramount for sufficient management of CS.
+In critical care settings, the management and optimization of fluid status remains a considerable challenge because inadequate circulatory volume can lead to insufficient tissue perfusion and oxygen delivery, whereas fluid overload can cause heart failure and pulmonary edema.
+Thus, inadequate fluid balance can increase the mortality associated with these conditions.
+For this reason, a monitoring method capable of reflecting the real status of the entire circulatory system is paramount for sufficient CS management.

 Pulse index continuous cardiac output (PiCCO) is an efficient advanced procedure of continuously monitoring the hemodynamic status in clinical practice.
 The procedure is based on the use of a specific thermodilution arterial (femoral, brachial, or axillary) catheter and a central venous line[7].
-The technique is minimally invasive and can quantify different hemodynamic parameters reﬂecting the vascular tone, preload, and cardiac function.
-Cardiac function profiles that can be discerned from PiCCO include as cardiac output, intrathoracic blood volume (ITBV), global end-diastolic volume (GEDV), extra vascular lung water (EVLW) and peripheral vascular resistance.
+The technique is minimally invasive, and can quantify different hemodynamic parameters reﬂecting the vascular tone, preload, and cardiac function.
+Cardiac function profiles that can be discerned from PiCCO include cardiac output, intrathoracic blood volume (ITBV), global end-diastolic volume (GEDV), extra vascular lung water (EVLW) and peripheral vascular resistance.
 Monitoring these parameters can enable a clinician to optimize volume status, myocardial contractility, and tissue perfusion[8].
-Previous studies investigating the usefulness of the PiCCO system have mainly focused on patients with septic shock[9,10], acute respiratory distress syndrome[10,11] and necrotizing pancreatitis[12], while there are few available studies conducted in the elderly patients with AMI complicated by CS.
-Therefore, the aim of the present randomized controlled trial was to assess whether the application of PiCCO can improve clinical outcomes for the elderly patients with AMI complicated by CS.
+Previous studies investigating the usefulness of the PiCCO system have mainly focused on patients with septic shock[9,10], acute respiratory distress syndrome[10,11] and necrotizing pancreatitis[12], while there are few available studies conducted in elderly patients with AMI complicated by CS.
+Therefore, the aim of the present randomized controlled trial was to assess whether the application of PiCCO can improve clinical outcomes for elderly patients with AMI complicated by CS.

 MATERIALS AND METHODS